CELEBRATING 30 YEARS OF EXCELLENCE

 • are currently having treatment for bone cancer

-This list is of course not exhaustive, and an assessment by a practitioner is always necessary.
+This list is of course not exhaustive, and an assessment by a clinician is always necessary.

-Our GP will be able to advise the best course of action if any of the above apply to you during your shockwave assessment.
+Our clinicians will be able to advise the best course of action if any of the above apply to you during your shockwave assessment.

 Focused shockwave tends to be better tolerated than radial shockwave as the energy is delivered deep inside the tissue rather than at the skin surface.
 Due to the analgesic effect of Shockwave Therapy many patients report immediate pain relief following treatment.